 In your internship you will have the opportunity to work with children in STEM camps at informal science education institutions like the Museum of Science and Industry (MOSI) and the Florida Aquarium.
 You will research how they learn STEM concepts and ideas as they participate in the camps.

 Share Your Research

 At the end of the summer you and other Interns will present your research and discuss how these findings may inform practice at a University-wide symposium for Research Experiences for Undergraduates and Research Experiences for Teachers.
-You will also have the opportunity to communicate your findings to a broader audience during the USF Office of Undergraduate Research Colloquium the following academic year.
+You will also have the opportunity to communicate your findings to a broader audience during the USF Office of Undergraduate Research Conference the following academic year.

 Posters from Summer 2015 Interns

 Poster session photos from Summer 2016

 - be in first or second year of appropriate science major